Cyboghostginx/cyboghostginx/README.md

-# Hi, I'm [Your Name]! 👋
+# Hi 👋

 Welcome to my GitHub profile!
-I am a passionate software developer with a keen interest in [Your Interests/Specialties].
+I am a passionate computer scientist with a keen interest in cybersecurity, AI/ML, and App/Web Development.

 ![Profile Banner](hacker1.jpeg)